 If the owner decides to pursue a claim for damages, the attorney can assist with gathering and organizing evidence, such as photographs, expert reports, and other documentation.
 The attorney can also negotiate with the other parties involved, such as the contractor, subcontractor, and any insurance companies, in an effort to reach a resolution.

 If the parties are unable to resolve the issue through negotiation, the attorney will make sure that all prelitigation requirements are met and then assist filing a lawsuit on behalf of the owner.
-The attorney can represent the property owner in court and advocate for the victim’s rights and interests.
+The attorney’s role in the construction defect claim process lets him or her represent the property owner in court and advocate for the victim’s rights and interests.

 Throughout the process, the attorney can provide advice and guidance to the owner and help them understand the legal issues and options available to them.